Home / Bone & Joint / Shoulder replacement surgery: 3 things to know

 Shoulder replacement surgery options

-Patients either receive a total or reverse total shoulder replacement.
+Patients either receive a total, reverse total or partial shoulder replacement (shoulder hemiarthroplasty).
 For total shoulder replacements, the surgeon removes damaged parts of the shoulder and replaces it with artificial parts.

 Reverse total shoulder replacements are an option when a patient has a severe rotator cuff tear or with arthritis.
 In a conventional replacement, the ball on top of the arm bone goes into the socket of the shoulder.
 For a reverse replacement, the ball attaches to the socket, which is placed on the upper arm.
 This relies on different muscles to move the arm.